tbedford/Website-Test/source/about.md

 ## Technical interests

-I have a wide range of technical interests, but currently I seemed to be most interested in data-driven websites, information retrieval and process automation.
-Python is especially good in this arena.
+I have a wide range of technical interests that range over embedded and real-time systems, operating systems, data-driven websites, and business process automation.

 ## Coding

-Although I enjoy coding I am **not** one of those coding geniuses you hear about.

-However, I _can_ code in Python and C. I have also worked with Java, Objective-C, and C++ in the recent past, and if I go way back, VAX-BASIC, F77, COBOL, and Z-80 assembly language (all thankfully long since forgotten)!
+I have been programming on various systems since 1981.
+I started back then using VAX-BASIC and Z80 assembly language.
+I have written code since then in a variety of languages.

 I once wrote an oil rig data aquisition system in TurboBASIC.
-It's still one of the most productive languages I have ever used.
+TurboBASIC allowed event-driven programming (long before Node) through the use of `ON KEY k GOSUB s` and `ON TIMER t GOSUB s` constructs, without any assembly language.
+It's still one of the most productive languages/environments I have ever used.

-Recent C projects have included a couple of attempts at my own memory allocator.
-It included nifty features such as block splitting and coalescing in an effort to reduce memory fragmentation.
-I wrote extensive documentation for both attempts, which you can read in my GitHub.

-I have also recently worked on various Python data munging and web scraping projects.
+I have been programming in C, on and off, since around 1987.
+I most recently wrote a couple of simple memory allocators in C after a roughly ten year hiatus from the language.

+I have been using Python on the side for around 3 years, mostly for web scraping, HTML processing, and spreadsheet manipulation.

 What my desktop typically looks like: